-You can download the event flyer here.
+You can download the event flyer here (194KB, PDF).

 This symposium is for health care quality improvement practitioners and focuses on the science of health care improvement, by highlighting improvement methodology.

 This year’s theme: From knowledge to action: ready, set, grow, focuses on growing, harvesting and sharing the knowledge that will drive improvement action across all fields of health care.

 The draft programme is now available to download (113KB, PDF).

 The Commission welcomes submissions of abstracts for presentation at the 2019 symposium.
 The closing date for submissions has been extended to 22 July 2019.